mihaivirlan/ansible/README.md

 - ansible-playbook win_package.yml

 #### From your `windows` machine:
-- check if all tool mentioned in your `win_package.yml` were installed successfully:
+- check if all tool mentioned in your `win_package.yml` were installed successfully